Morriz/mostack/README.md

 #### 2.4 Kibana log view

-Look at a pre-installed [Kibana dashboard](https://kibana.dev.yourdoma.in) showing the cluster metrics.
+Look at a pre-installed [Kibana dashboard](https://kibana.dev.yourdoma.in) showing the cluster logs.
 Use the following index pattern 'filebeat-*` and select one of the time formats and go to "Discover".